SirObi/qa-chall/README.md

 ## Download chromedriver and add its location to PATH
 This project uses Chrome for presentation purposes.

-Get the latest version of chromedriver from:
+In order to drive Chrome, you need the latest version of `chromedriver` on your PATH.

-Make sure to add the directory containing chromedriver on your local machine to the PATH:

-`export PATH=$PATH:/path/to/chromedriver/directory`

-If you're not sure which is your shell configuration file, close and relaunch the Terminal.
+The most stable way to install chromedriver is via Homebrew:

+`brew install chromedriver`

+If you do not have Homebrew installed, first run:
+`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

 ## Make sure chromedriver can be found by Python:
 Launch Python in the Terminal: